ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-53. The rectified linear unit, or ReLU $g(z) = max{0, z}$ is the default for many CNN architectures.
+Q. The rectified linear unit, or ReLU $g(z) = max{0, z}$ is the default for many CNN architectures.
 It is defined by the following function:

 $$f_{ReLU} = max(0, x)$$